Office: FA 305

 • Ph.D., Digital Arts and Humanities, Trinity College Dublin, 2016.

 Burcu Baykan received her doctorate in Digital Arts and Humanities Ph.D Program from Trinity College Dublin, School of Creative Arts, and her M.A in Media and Visual Studies Program from Bilkent University.
 She was a graduate fellow at Trinity Long Room Hub Arts & Humanities Research Institute between 2014-2016.
-Her research primarily focuses on posthuman subjectivity and the question of the non-human (‘environment’, ‘animals’, ‘machines’ and ‘technology’) in contemporary visual arts, including performance art, film, video art, installation, sculpture, eco- and bio-art.
+Her research primarily focuses on posthuman subjectivity and the question of the non-human (‘environment’, ‘animals’, ‘machines’ and ‘technology’) in visual arts, including film, performance art, video art, installation, sculpture, eco- and bio-art.
 She tackles these issues through the lens of various philosophers and cultural theorists such as Gilles Deleuze, Félix Guattari, Henri Bergson, Donna Haraway, Katherine Hayles, Brian Massumi and Rosi Braidotti.
 Her other interests include media theory, graphic design research and practice.

 0312 290 1878